tianlt/dbcti-paper/README.md

 ## Data structure

+  - `datasets` file contains simulated data included in the paper.
+Real datasets are too large to be included and are available at the corresponding GEO datasets.
   - `simulation_and_real_data` file contains codes for different tools constructing cell trajectories
   - `evaluation` file contains codes for evaluating performances of